 Logos

-Annually, our Center hosts a research symposium focused on the non-amyloid contributions to neurodegeneration.
+Annually, we host a research symposium focused on the non-amyloid contributions to neurodegeneration.
 The symposium rotates locations across our three sites: Ann Arbor, Grand Rapids, and Detroit.
-There are opportunities at the event to present a poster.
+There are opportunities to present a poster at the event.